Utah State Route 113: Route description

 Continuing north through Midway, SR‑113 (signed as South Center Street) connects with the west end of East 500 South, the west end of East 450 South, and the east end of West 350 South.
 After crossing 300 South and 100 South (passing through a residential area), the route reaches Main Street at a junction with the southern end of Utah State Route 222 (SR‑222).
 At this intersection, the route turns east along East Main Street, while North Center Street continues north, and West Main Street continues west as SR‑222 towards the Homestead Resort, the Zermatt Resort, and the main part of Wasatch Mountain State Park.

 Heading east along the three-lane East Main Street, SR‑113 passes through the east end of Midway's business district.
 (In addition to the center turn lane, Main Street has bicycle lanes on both sides of the road between 200 West and 300 East.)
 After crossing 100 East, the area becomes mix of residences and businesses as it crosses 200 East and connects with the south end of North 300 East and reaching 400 East/River Road.
 (While South 400 East only continues south to just beyond East 100 South, North 400 East continues north as North River Road to East 1050 North, before heading northeasterly to Midway Junction, where it connects with US‑40/US‑189 and the southern end of Utah State Route 32.)
 Shortly after connecting with the northern ends of South 500 East (Fox Den Lane), South 580 East, and South 700, SR‑113 curves southeast (becoming West Midway Lane) and runs along the eastern border of Midway (connecting with the south end of Johnson Mill Road) until it reaches its connection with the north end of South 950 East (Michie Lane).

 The route then leaves Midway, and begins curving back to an eastern direction, before reaching the north end of South 1000.
 The route then promptly makes its second crossing over the Provo River.
 Just south of the bridge over the Provo River is the Legacy Bridge.
 (An urban jogging/biking trail that runs along the south side of SR‑113 from South 700 East in Midway to South 600 East in Heber City crosses that bridge.)
-East of the river, the route completes it curve to the east and connects with the south end of South Ryan Lane.
+East of the river, the route completes its curve to the east and connects with the south end of South Ryan Lane.
 Heading east, SR‑113 connects with the south end of South 1750 West before crossing over Spring Creek and then (through open fields) continues east to connect with the north end of South 1140 West (Southfield Road).